white-and-red houses

 Innovation Fund

 As for the Innovation Fund, I personally don’t have much to say about it as I have only been invested since it’s inception in August 2022.
-So, before reading on keep this mind, I only was invested into the Innovation fund for 16 months.
+So, before reading on keep this in mind, I only was invested into the Innovation fund for 16 months.
 At first, I had mixed feelings.
 On one hand, I originally came to Fundrise for real estate investing solely, so I did not care about the idea for this fund.
 On the other hand, it admittedly was exciting and I respected Fundrise for essentially democratizing yet another area that’s difficult for lower capital investors to participate in- venture capital.
 I decided to invest with a relatively smaller investment of $2,000 (relative to the current value of the real estate investments of my Fundrise portfolio).

 Type of companies invested with the Innovation Fund